 Even spending time by yourself is so so beneficial.
 You can use your spare time taking care of yourself, going to the gym, shopping, reading books, watching Youtube videos and learning new things.

-but once you are over the divorce emotionally, try to do every single thing you used to do as a couple, on your own.
+Once you are over the divorce emotionally, try to do every single thing you used to do as a couple on your own.
 The idea here is to replace old memories with new ones.

 2. Study your failure

 The only way I found to get emotionally over my divorce and my ex was by trying to understand what happened.

 At first, I had a need to understand what happened because he did not give me any closure ( we barely spoke after he announced that he wanted a divorce).